Timeline · EU AI Act

 Obligations for providers of General-Purpose AI (GPAI) models take effect: transparency obligations, technical documentation and – for systemic risk – enhanced risk mitigation measures.

-All obligations for high-risk AI systems under Annex III fully apply: technical documentation, conformity assessment, EU database registration, human oversight and ongoing monitoring.
+Latest application date for high-risk AI systems under Annex III: technical documentation, conformity assessment, EU database registration, human oversight and ongoing monitoring.
+The Digital Omnibus moved this main deadline from August 2026 to 2 December 2027.

 • Inventory all AI systems and determine risk classes